kaizoku-oh/zephyr-app-workspace/README.md

 - [x] Add NVS Storage class

+- [x] Add HTTP client class

+- [ ] Add an IoT app that reads die temperature, store it in NVS, retrieve it, format it then send it

+- [ ] Run app in Renode

+- [ ] Add configurable vscode tasks

+- [x] Add vscode dev container environment

+- [ ] Integrate Renode + robot in the CI workflow

 - [ ] Build project with MCUBoot

 - [ ] Solve the Shared Callback Registration problem in the Network class